mike99mac/minimy-mike99mac/README.md

 - Start Minimy and use it!

 ## Acquire the hardware
-The recommended hardware is a Raspberry Pi (RasPi) 4B with 4 or 8 GB of memory.
-Yes, they're still hard to get, but not impossible.
+The recommended hardware is a Raspberry Pi (RasPi) 5B with 4 or 8 GB of memory.

 A Rasberry Pi 400 is another option.
 It allows the CPU to be *offboard* which frees up space onboard to house batteries.
 The CPUs also run a lot cooler due to the massive heat sink.